 Precision machining produces a huge quantity of large and small objects that we use every day.
 Every piece that makes up an object requires a level of machinist skills.
 A tool or machine that has worn down from constant use may require machine tool calibration, welding or grooving by a precision machinist.
 Whether you are referring to aluminum alloys for aircraft or surgical bone drilling devices or custom automotive tools, precision machining is necessary for every technology and industry where an object may have two or more parts.

 Quality precision machining requires the ability to follow very specific blueprints made by computer-aided design or computer-aided manufacturing.
-Software can produce complex, three-dimensional diagrams necessary to manufacture an object.
-Most precision machining companies work with some form of computer-aided programs, but in the initial stages of a production design can sometimes work with hand drawn sketches.
+The software can produce complex, three-dimensional diagrams necessary to manufacture an object.
+Most precision machining companies work with some form of computer-aided programs, but in the initial stages of product design can sometimes work with hand-drawn sketches.